hfp/dbcsr/src/acc/README.md

 ## Benchmarks

 Two stand-alone drivers (only depending on above mentioned interfaces) can be built locally and in a rather self-contained fashion, i.e., no DBCSR library is needed (except runtime libraries such as CUDA, HIP, OpenCL/LIBXSMM).
 For OpenCL, a folder `libxsmm` parallel to DBCSR's root directory (`dbcsr`) is expected to be present and prebuilt (`make` in LIBXSMM's root directory is enough).
-To build the driver code, change into the respective backend folder (`cuda` or `opencl`), and invoke `make` (`DBG=0|1|2`, and a few other key-value pairs are optional).
-When building the code is completed, change back into the parent folder and invoke either `acc_bench_trans` or `acc_bench_smm`.
+To build the driver code, change into the respective backend folder (`cuda` or `opencl`), and invoke `make` (`DBG=0|1|2`, and other optional key-value pairs).

 **NOTE**: To activate a certain device, an environment variable `DEVICE` can be used.
 For example, `DEVICE=1 ./acc_bench_trans` activates the second device (at least two devices must be discovered).